top of page

 A joyous presentation presents music and dance from Egypt, Lebanon, Greece and Israel side-by-side while exploring the geography and traditions of these countries.
 The Spice Route Ensemble guides students through modern and ancient Middle East lands, while promoting the importance of understanding and appreciating diverse cultures.
 This program takes audiences on a journey over the ancient spice routes and offers an experience of some of the world’s oldest musical traditions.
 Long-distance trade played a major role in the cultural, religious and artistic exchanges that took place among the major centers of civilization in Europe, Asia and Africa throughout antiquity.
 The Spice Route Ensemble brings these traditions into a contemporary context.
 The instruments, songs, and dances from Egypt, Greece, Israel and Lebanon are presented in an interactive format that encourages student participation.
 Percussions, voice, and traditional stringed instruments bring to life the rhythms and modes of the Middle East and eastern Mediterranean.
 Students will relate with surprising ease to the odd-time meters the ensemble teaches, and the dance steps.
 Student interactions with the ensemble members make this a memorable occasion bringing the entire room to its feet.

-Best for: ELC • PreK-8 • Special Needs • After-School/Community
+Best for: ELC • PreK-8 • Students with Disabilities • After-School/Community

 Featuring: The Spice Route